 Massage theory and Swedish massage techniques are discussed and demonstrated.
 Students will be learn to interview the client, collect data, and assess this information in order to critically develop and implement a sequence for full-body massage.
 Other topics being covered include pressure sensitivity, draping techniques, professional relationships and documentation.
 Students will be instructed on self-care techniques and proper body mechanics.
 The influence the history of massage has on today's industry will also be explored.
-Prerequisite: TPM Application, TPM 100, BIO 103, PHT 101 or HCP 130.
+Prerequisite: BIO 152 and HCP 130.

-TPM 115 KINESIOLOGY FOR MASSAGE THERAPISTS
+TPM 115 KINESIOLOGY FOR MASSAGE THERAPISTS 4 CREDITS